Learning From Arizona: How Your School Can Thrive Under Any Circumstances

 And the solutions they found!

-Problem: Standing out in an increasingly competitive environment
+Problem: You need to stand out in an increasingly competitive environment.

 There are private schools, public schools, charter schools, magnet schools, and many options within each option!
 It has become increasingly difficult to attract new students.

 It is important to distance yourself from the competition by highlighting your school’s values, belief systems, and school brand.

 Remember, it’s not always about test scores.
 Ask what makes your school unique, and use that to differentiate your school from others.
 Instead of focusing on grades, the University High School in Tolleson focuses on teaching the importance of overcoming adversity.
 Most of their students come from tough backgrounds, and it is important for teachers to help them understand that they can succeed by working hard.
 University High School ranks among Arizona’s 10 best public high schools.

 Problem: Parents don’t know anything about your school.

 Giving parents the option to choose a school doesn’t make sense if they don’t understand their options in the first place.
 Surprisingly, terms such as charter, magnet, Waldorf, and parochial still confuse some families.
 They’re also faced with an enormous amount of school options and a wide variety of offers and benefits.

 Solution: Educate them.